Tech and Support

 - QuestionWhy can't I get my clutch to release and shift properly after it is completely installed?AnswerThis is typically means the clutch needs adjustment.
 Adjustment procedures vary by vehicle and can be found in most service manuals.Helpful?

-- QuestionDo you sell hydraulic release bearing or hydraulic throwout bearings for my clutch?AnswerSorry, we do not offer a hydraulic bearing at this time.Helpful?
+- QuestionDo you sell hydraulic release bearing or hydraulic throwout bearings for my clutch?AnswerYes we do offer several hydraulic release bearing options.
+Please visit these options on our website. https://www.holley.com/brands/hays/products/drivetrain/clutches/throwout_bearings/Helpful?

 - QuestionHow much static pressure clamp force do your Hays clutch pressure plates give out?AnswerStreet applications are rated up to 2,400 lbs and street/strip applications are rated up to 2,750 lbs.Helpful?